hector-hs3/st-dominic/README.md

 - Files and Folders were restructured for better organization
 - Aliasing was configured in `tsconfig.json` following [THIS](https://create-react-app.dev/docs/importing-a-component/#absolute-imports)
 - SASS was configured using [THIS](https://create-react-app.dev/docs/adding-a-sass-stylesheet)
+- PrimeReact chosen as the component library and installed by following [THIS](https://primereact.org/installation/)
 ---
 ### Documentation from Create React App:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).